Theo Baker: Reporting

-As a freshman reporter at The Stanford Daily, Baker began publishing stories in November 2022 about accusations that Stanford president Marc Tessier-Lavigne had altered images used in research papers, leading to a formal investigation from the university.
+As a freshman reporter at The Stanford Daily, Baker began publishing stories in November, 2022, about accusations that Stanford president Marc Tessier-Lavigne was an author on research papers containing altered images, leading to a formal investigation from the university.
 Baker learned about the accusations through the scientific review website PubPeer and brought them to scientific integrity expert Elisabeth Bik.
 A lawyer representing Tessier-Lavigne sent letters to Baker, describing his reporting as "replete with falsehoods."

 In July 2023, the final university report found that Tessier-Lavigne's research "fell below customary standards of scientific rigor and process" but did not constitute fraud.
 Baker subsequently published another story that the investigating panel did not grant some witnesses anonymity, so they were unable to testify because of active non-disclosure agreements.
 Tessier-Lavigne announced his resignation as Stanford's president on July 19, 2023, with multiple major news outlets, including The New York Times and The Washington Post, saying it was a direct result of the Stanford Daily stories.

-In late March 2024, an article by Baker, titled 'The War at Stanford,' was published in The Atlantic.
-The article discussed the response of Stanford University to the October 7 Attack, arguing that the attack was not adequately condemned.
+In late March 2024, an article by Baker titled "The War at Stanford" was published in The Atlantic.
+The article discussed the response of Stanford University to the 2023 Hamas-led attack on Israel, arguing that the attack was not adequately condemned.
 Similarly, Baker asserted that pro-Palestine students' rhetoric led to antisemitism and created a culture of fear for Jews on campus.
-The article also mentioned an instance where a Stanford student allegedly advocated for violence against President Biden.
-The student's naming was denounced by some, such as journalist Glenn Greenwald, as a form of doxxing.
+The article also mentioned an instance where a Stanford student allegedly advocated for violence against President Biden; the student's naming was denounced by some, such as journalist Glenn Greenwald, as a form of doxxing.
 The article was criticized by others on the basis of its portrayal of student protestors, alleging a biased narrative ignoring islamophobia and the plight of Palestinians.
-Jonathan Chait later published a piece in New York Magazine responding to this criticism, suggesting progressive attacks were motivated by viewpoint outside the mainstream and that critics were espousing "illiberal left-wing thought."
+Jonathan Chait later published a piece in New York Magazine responding to this criticism, suggesting progressive attacks were motivated by viewpoints outside the mainstream and that critics were espousing "illiberal left-wing thought".

+Baker took two terms off in his junior year to write a book about Stanford titled How to Rule the World, published by Penguin Press in 2026.